Create a Paddling Adventure for Your Students or Campers

 Sea Kayaking Tour at Crescent Beach State Park

 A kayak or SUP trip at Crescent Beach State Park allows you to combine a visit to one of the state's most beautiful beaches.
 The state park is located in the town of Cape Elizabeth and is a 15-20 minute drive from downtown Portland.
-Many of our trips departing from the state park head to a rugged, forested island facing the open ocean with pristine beaches.
+Many of our trips departing from the state park follow the shoreline of Richmond Island, a rugged, forested spit of land with a fascinating history.
 During the paddle to the island we look out for the area's abundant wildlife (seals, osprey, seabirds) and enjoy the views of the lighthouses at nearby Two Lights State Park.
 Once we reach the island we land on a beach and follow a trail to a view of the open ocean.

 Multi-Day Sea kayak Expeditions